Aider-AI/aider/docs/benchmarks.md

 actual runnable code saved into files that passes unit tests.
-This is an end-to-end assessment of not just how well GPT can write code, but also how well it can package up and format these code changes so that aider can save the edits to the local source files.
+This is an end-to-end assessment of not just how well GPT can write code, but also how well it can *edit existing code* and
+*package up these code changes* so that aider can save the edits to the local source files.

 I ran the benchmark
-on almost all the ChatGPT models using different edit formats.
+on almost all the ChatGPT models, using a variety of edit formats.
 This produced some interesting observations:

   - Asking GPT to just return an updated copy of the whole file as a fenced code block within it's normal markdown response is by far the most reliable way to have it edit code.
 This is true across all gpt-3.5 and gpt-4 models.
 Keeping the output format dead simple seems to leave GPT with more brain power to devote to the actual coding task.
 GPT is also less likely to mangle this simple output format.